How Common Is Bloat In German Shepherds?(Major Facts 2026)

 - First 24 to 48 hours: ICU monitoring, fluids, pain relief

-- First week at home: Keep the dog calm, small meals, watch the incision
+- First week at home: Keep the dog calm, feed small meals, and watch the incision

 - Weeks 2 to 4: Gradually increase activity, soft diet, and observe for digestive issues